Brynmawr: Places of interest

 Parc Nant y Waun is a nature reserve incorporating 22 ha of grassland, mires and reservoirs which was officially opened in 2007.
 Home to many wildlife species, it includes a picnic area, an outdoor classroom, and an angling club.

 Sport and leisure

-Brynmawr RFC is the local rugby union club which is affiliated to the Newport Gwent Dragons.
+Brynmawr RFC is the local rugby union club which is affiliated to the Dragons RFC in Newport.
 Brynmawr has a 350-seat cinema (The Market Hall Cinema) which is the longest continually running cinema in Wales.
-The Market Hall opened in 1893 and has recently been renovated.
-From November 2016 and throughout early 2017, the Market Hall Cinema had been closed after Blaenau Gwent Council conducted a series of asbestos tests in the building.
-The Market Hall was successfully reopened by Hollywood star Michael Sheen on 12 July 2017.